richardtape/block-visibility-user-role/readme.txt

 1. Showing the content visibility user role controls in the content editor sidebar

 == Changelog ==

+= 0.1.5 =
+* _sigh_ sorry, Actual WP 6.1.1 compatibility.
+I wish we didn't have to put it in more than one place.

 = 0.1.4 =
 * WP 6.1.1 compatibility.